dieptran/boot-microservices-demo/README.md

 # Demo code for Inter-Service Communication
 ### Description
+This sample code demontrate a inter-service communication between: **OrderService and ProductService by using Feign** (sync call)

 ### Package structure

 ### Test cases
 ### How to run
 ### APIs